Frequently Asked Questions

 Can my school or district participate?

-We are currently identifying schools and school districts from across the country to participate in this national study.
+We are currently identifying schools and school districts to participate in this study.
 If you have additional questions or would like to discuss the possibility of enrolling your school or district, please contact our team at ProjectAlertGTO@rand.org.
+You will receive a prompt reply.